 To make a fist curl your four fingers towards the palm, put your thumb on your middle finger, and clench as hard as possible.
 Then, extend your arm towards the opponent’s nose, temples, or jaw until you make contact.

-Jab Palm Strike uses the heel of the hand (palm) to strike the opponent’s nose or chin.
+Jab Palm Strike uses the heel of the hand (palm) to strike the opponent’s nose or chin with your strength.

 How to execute: